Segmenting Action-Value Functions Over Time-Scales in SARSA via TD($\Delta$): Introduction

-This study introduces a multi-step SARSA($\Delta$) update rule that disaggregates state-action value functions, facilitating accelerated convergence and enhanced policy efficacy, especially in intricate environments characterised by dense rewards.
-Furthermore, we illustrate that SARSA($\Delta$) may seamlessly adapt to any multi-step reinforcement learning techniques, including n-step SARSA and eligibility traces.
-Through theoretical analysis and empirical findings, we emphasise the benefits of SARSA($\Delta$) in diverse tasks, including a basic ring MDP utilised by Kearns \& Singh\cite{kearns2000bias}, demonstrating its superiority over conventional SARSA in scenarios necessitating a balance between short-term action consequences and long-term reward maximisation.
-SARSA($\Delta$) possesses the capability to adapt discount factors across varying time scales, serving as an effective instrument in environments where time scale is critical.
+This paper provides a multi-stage SARSA($\Delta$) updating algorithm that separates action-value functions, which allows for faster convergence and improved policy efficacy, especially in complex deterministic and stochastic environments like Atari games.
+Moreover, our research shows that SARSA ($\Delta$) can seamlessly accommodate various multi-step RL methodologies, such as n-step SARSA and eligibility traces.
+This study emphasizes the benefits of SARSA($\Delta$) in various tasks, including a basic ring MDP used by Kearns \& Singh\cite{kearns2000bias}.
+It outperforms conventional SARSA in scenarios requiring a balance between short-term action consequences and long-term reward maximization.
+SARSA ($\Delta$) may adjust discount factors for multiple time scales, making it valuable where time scale is precious.

-The impetus for extending TD($\Delta$) to SARSA($\Delta$) lies in the fact that temporal difference (TD($\Delta$)) learning offers a framework for deconstructing value functions across a range of time scales, which solves the problems that come up when learning on a single scale for long-horizon scenarios.
+The reason for extending TD($\Delta$) to SARSA($\Delta$) is that temporal difference (TD($\Delta$)) learning provides a way to break down value functions across a range of time scales, which solves the problems that come up when learning on a single scale for long-horizon scenarios.
 We want to break down the action-value function Q(s,a) into components that focus on different discount factors by extending TD($\Delta$) to SARSA($\Delta$).
-This decomposition enables SARSA to utilise the advantages of learning across several time scales, hence stabilising the learning process and mitigating the bias-variance tradeoff.
-This addon provides a more detailed and scalable method for action-value function in complex environments.
+This decomposition enables SARSA to leverage the advantages of learning over multiple time scales, which stabilizes the learning process and reduces the bias-variance trade-off.
+This add-on gives you a more detailed and scalable way to learn the action-value function in complex environments.
 Table \ref{Features-table} presents a comparison of the key features of TD($\Delta$)/SARSA($\Delta$) and Standard TD/SARSA-Learning.